 Address: Calle Embeltrán, 3

-Want to discover more about the city’s famous cuisine?
-Join us on our Ultimate Pintxos & Wine Tour, where you’ll explore the magic of Parte Vieja in the company of a local expert!
+Want to discover more about the Old Town and its famous cuisine?
+Join us on our Ultimate Pintxos & Wine Tour, where you’ll explore the magic of this gorgeous historic neighborhood in the company of a local expert!

 After studying in Andalusia, Jaimie made sure he was on the first possible flight back to Seville—the day after graduation!
 Many years later, he is fully immersed in Spain’s culinary world and has shown thousands of guests the secrets of sherry and tapas.